Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F.

 A source page score based on the reputation or credibility may be determined by accessing the source page score from a database, which stores source page scores based on reputation or credibility in association with authors, publishers, or content item providers.
 The database of source page scores may be included in quotes database, in the content database, and/or in another database associated with system.

 Popularity of Content Items

 In addition to reputation and credibility, we can’t overlook things such as the popularity of a content item or an author of the content item.
 That could be determined based on the “popularity of the content item, the author, or a combination of the content item and the author in the corpus of content items.”
 Unsurprisingly, since a search engine can keep track of such things, this popularity of the content item may be determined based on (1) the number of times users access a content item or (2) based on the number of times users searched for a content item on the web.

 The impact of high popularity?

-A higher source page score may be assigned when a content item and/or an author of the content item have a relatively high popularity.
-In certain embodiments, popularity of a content item may be determined, for example, in a manner similar to determining the popularity of a subject entity as discussed above with respect to step 404 of process 400.
+A higher source page score may be assigned when a content item and/or an author of the content item have relatively high popularity.
+In certain embodiments, the popularity of a content item may be determined, for example, in a manner similar to determining the popularity of a subject entity as discussed above with respect to step 404 of process 400.
 By way of example, an article containing a quote by President Obama on the television series “Breaking Bad” may have a high source page score if it has been accessed by a large number of users, for example, several thousand users compared to an article which may have been accessed only by 50 to a 100 users.